-We welcome those who have questions about the collections budget and our need to cancel titles this year to join us for one of our open meetings with Matt Martens, Associate provost for Academic Affairs; Deb Ward, Interim University Librarian; and members of the Collections Steering Committee.
+A. Libraries held open meetings for those who had questions about the collections budget and our need to reduce titles in FY21.
+Access video of our Open Meeting on Collections (recorded 10/23/2020) with Matt Martens, Associate Provost for Academic Affairs; Deb Ward, Interim University Librarian; and members of the Collections Steering Committee.
+Additional information resources are below:

 A. Contact the Subject Librarian who has been assigned to your discipline.
 These librarians work with faculty by discipline to meet their information needs, which includes selecting the content to support them.